 The benefits of DBS can last for many years, with patients often experiencing sustained symptom relief.
 The therapy’s effectiveness over time makes it a valuable long-term treatment option.

-Yes, one of the unique advantages of DBS is its adjustability.
-The stimulation settings can be changed to meet the evolving needs of the individual patient, ensuring optimal therapy throughout the entire time of treatment.
+Yes, one of DBS’s unique advantages is its adjustability.
+The stimulation settings can be changed to meet the evolving needs of the individual patient, ensuring optimal therapy throughout treatment.